Brownsburg-Chatham scene of TV production

 Lights, camera, action! in Brownsburg-Chatham.

-Parts of the municipality are looking more like Hollywood between April 5 and 8, while Pine Hill is being used for scenes in the upcoming Starz drama series The Venery of Samantha Bird.
+Parts of the municipality were looking more like Hollywood between April 5 and 8, while Pine Hill is being used for scenes in the upcoming Starz drama series The Venery of Samantha Bird.

 “This is great visibility for our territory,” said Brownsburg-Chatham Mayor Kévin Maurice, at the municipal council meeting on Tuesday, April 4.